 - breeding dogs

 - dogs admitted for the annual Leishmania health check

 Flow chart for the diagnostic approach to dogs not vaccinated against leishmaniosis with suspected clinical signs and/or clinicopathological abnormalities consistent with leishmaniosis

 - Dogs with clinical leishmaniosis are those presenting compatible clinical signs and/or clinicopathological abnormalities, and having a confirmed L. infantum infection.

 - Dogs with subclinical infection (infected but clinically health y) are those that present neither clinical signs on physical examination nor clinicopathological abnormalities on routine laboratory tests (CBC, biochemical profile and urinalysi s) but have a confirmed L. infantum infection.

 - Molecular: conventional, nested and real-time polymerase chain reaction (PCR).

-- Serological: quantitative (IFAT and ELISA) and qualitative (rapid tests).
+- Serological: quantitative (IFAT and ELISA) and qualitative (rap id test) assays.

-- First choice samples: bone marrow, lymph node, spleen, skin and conjunctival swabs.
+- First choice: bone marrow, lymph node, spleen, skin or conjunctival swabs.

 The sensitivity of the PCR assay is lower when performed on the se samples: blood, buffy coat and urine.